apache/tvm/docs/dev/relay_pass_infra.rst

       // Classes to get the Python `with` like syntax. friend class tvm::With<PassContext>;
     };

+    struct RelayPassContextThreadLocalEntry {
+      /*! \brief The default pass context. */ PassContext default_context;
+      /*! \brief The current pass context. */ std::stack<PassContext> context_stack;
+      RelayPassContextThreadLocalEntry() {
+        default_context = PassContext(make_node<PassContextNode>());
+      }
+    };

+    /*! \brief The thread-local store to hold the pass context. */ typedef dmlc::ThreadLocalStore<RelayPassContextThreadLocalEntry>
+         RelayPassContextThreadLocalStore;

 Pass Constructs
 ^^^^^^^^^^^^^^^

-The pass infra is designed in a hierarchical manner, and it could work at various granularity of a Relay program.
+The pass infra is designed in a hierarchical manner, and it could work at different granularities of Relay programs.
 A pure virtual class ``PassNode`` is introduced to serve as the base of the different optimization passes.
-This class contains several virtual methods that will be implemented by the subclasses at the module level, function level, or a sequence of passes..
+This class contains several virtual methods that must be implemented by the subclasses at the level of modules, functions, or sequences of passes..

 .. code:: c++